-An offer of a place on an EdD will be made when the following conditions are satisfied:
+An offer of a place on a DHSc will be made when the following conditions are satisfied:

-- Applicant meets the specified entry requirements. - The Institute has the supervisory capacity and expertise to support the research project outlined in the application form. - The proposal outlined has the potential to become a viable research project at Doctoral level.
+- The Applicant meets the specified entry requirements. - The Institute has the supervisory capacity and expertise to support the research project outlined in the application form. - The proposal outlined has the potential to become a viable research project at Doctoral level.